pulkit0512/DesignPatterns/DecoratorPattern/ReadMe.md

 ![img.png](Decorator.png)

+Decorators have the same supertype as the objects they decorate.

+You can use one or more decorators to wrap an object.

+Given that the decorator has the same supertype as the object it decorates, we can pass around a decorated object in place of the original (wrapped) object.

+The decorator adds its own behavior before and/or after delegating to the object it decorates to do the rest of the job.

+Objects can be decorated at any time, so we can decorate objects dynamically at runtime with as many decorators as we like.

 ### Applicability
 Use the Decorator pattern when you need to be able to assign extra behaviors to objects at runtime without breaking the code that uses these objects.